Regina Flannery Herzfeld: Early life and education

 Regina Flannery was born in Washington, D.C., the daughter of Martin Markham Flannery and Regina Fowler Flannery.
 She attended a Catholic high school, and graduated from Trinity College in Washington, D.C.
 She earned a master's degree in anthropology from the Catholic University of America in 1931, and completed her doctoral studies there in 1938.

 Career

 In 1935, Flannery was the first laywoman to join the faculty of CUA.
 She was an anthropology professor there, and a full professor from 1953 until her retirement in 1971; she was chair of the anthropology department from 1953 to 1969, the first woman to be a department head at CUA.

 Flannery's research involved studies of the Cree, Gros Ventre, Montagnais, and Mesaclero Apache cultures, especially marriage and social customs affecting women's and children's lives.
 She was editor of Anthropological Quarterly from 1949 to 1963.
 She was president of the Anthropology Society of Washington, and secretary of the American Anthropological Association.

 Publications

 Flannery published dozens of scholarly articles in academic journals, including Anthropological Quarterly, Journal of Educational Sociology, Southwestern Journal of Anthropology, Journal of American Folklore, Anthropos, Arctic Anthropology, and Anthropologica.
+A complete bibliography of her work was published in 2006 by Viviana Cristian.